AngelicaAlbano/AngelicaAlbano/README.md

 - ⚡ Fun fact: ...
 -->

-### Sobre
+### $whoami
 ---
-Sou desenvolvedora web.
-Comecei atuando como Full Stack e agora estou focando meus estudos e interesses no Back End (principalmente com Java).
+I am a web developer.
+I began my career as a Full Stack developer and now I'm focusing my studies and interests on Back End development, primarily with Java.

-:warning: Atenção: Portfólio em construção! :construction_worker_woman:
+:warning: Attention: Portfolio under construction! :construction_worker_woman:

-- :woman_technologist: Trabalhei com Java 8+ (SpringBoot e Jersey) e Angular (AngularJS e Angular 12+) e banco relacionais (PostgreSQL) como Full Stack
+- :woman_technologist: I have experience with Java 8+ (SpringBoot and Jersey) and Angular (AngularJS and Angular 12+), as well as relational databases (PostgreSQL) in my Full Stack roles.
-- :woman_technologist: Trabalho com Java 8+, mensageria (Kafka e RabbitMQ), programação reativa (Spring Webflux) e MongoDB em ambiente com BPMNs (Camunda) e motores (OpenL)
+- :woman_technologist:  In my current work, I use Java 8+, messaging systems (Kafka and RabbitMQ), reactive programming (Spring Webflux), and MongoDB in environments involving BPMNs (Camunda) and engines (OpenL).
-- :books: Estudando e aprofundando conhecimentos em Java, módulos do Spring, mensageria, microsserviços e Cloud
+- :books: EI am actively studying and deepening my knowledge in Java, Spring modules, messaging systems, microservices, and the Cloud.
-- :handshake: Disponível para colaborar com projetos
+- :handshake: I am available to collaborate on projects.

 ### Stacks